Frequently Asked Questions

 - Education Technology: Ron Anderson, Century College

-- Systems Design: Ramon Padilla, Chief Information Officer
+- Information Technology Systems Design: Ramon Padilla, Chief Information Officer

 Students, faculty, and staff were involved in drafting and finalizing the Charting the Future strategic plan and recommendations, which led to the formation of implementation teams.
 Each team is planned with a variety of considerations, including faculty and student availability.
 Bargaining units will appoint representatives for each team.